 When it comes to traditional vivarium rocks, Granite was the preferred look for many years.
 Most faux rock aquarium backgrounds find inspiration from coarse-grained rocks.
-The aged aesthetics, availability, and inert ability of this stone made many hobbyists consider very little alternatives without question.
+The aged aesthetics, availability, and inert ability of this stone made many hobbyists consider very few alternatives without question.

 Traditional Name: Granite